shamimrezasohag/conf-talk-slides/README.md

 ## How to Use

-Feel free to download or browse the slides and materials.
-If you have any questions or would like to collaborate on DNS security projects, don't hesitate to let me know.
+You can download or browse the slides and materials if you like.
+Please let me know if you have any questions or would like to collaborate.

 ### Connect with Me
 - **LinkedIn**: [@asmshamimreza](https://linkedin.com/in/asmshamimreza)